-- 22. As light passes through a transparent medium, it undergoes an absorption-reemission process (discussed earlier, in Figure 27.7).
-Which interacts more with the medium, light of high frequencies or light of low frequencies?
-(Do high frequencies or low frequencies lag behind?) - 23.
+- 22. As light passes through a transparent mediprocess (discussed earlier, in Figure 27.7). um, it undergoes an absorption-reemission frequencies lag behind?) frequencies?
+(Do high frequencies or low light of high frequencies or light of low Which interacts more with the medium, - 23.
 Why does blue light refract at greater angles than red light in transparent materials?